-The dismissive avoidant attachment script reads something like: It’s safer to be alone than need people who are never going to be able to meet my needs and/or understand my feelings, and may end up disappointing or hurting me.
+The dismissive avoidant attachment script reads something like: It’s safer to be alone than need people who are never going to be able to meet my needs and/or understand my feelings.

 Dismissive avoidants in a relationship: I need nobody and nobody should need anyone